DSEE: Dually Sparsity-embedded Efficient Tuning of Pre-trained Language Models: More Implementation Details

-We report the setting of other hyperparameters of our experiments, such as learning rate, in Table~\ref{tab:setting}.
-The device we used for experiments are various, including NVIDIA GeForce GTX 1080 Ti, GeForce RTX 2080 Ti, Titan RTX, RTX and A6000.
+We report the learning rates, the batch sizes, and the max sequence length for DSEE in Table~\ref{tab:setting}.
+The device we used for experiments are various, including NVIDIA GeForce GTX 1080 Ti, GeForce RTX 2080 Ti, Titan RTX, and A6000.
+We follow~\cite{hu2021lora} to set the evaluation protocols on E2E, WebNLG, and DART.